30mb1/ML-Linear-Algorithms/README.md

 ```

   As in the case of metric methods, the quality of linear algorithms depends on some properties of the data, for example, the features should be normalized.
-Otherwise, the quality may fall.
+Otherwise, the quality may fall, because features with bigger scale will make a bigger contribution to result.

 This is the result of running the algorithm without scaling the features: